dialogflow/selfservicekiosk-audio-streaming/README.md

 # Google Cloud / Dialogflow - Self Service Kiosk Demo

-**By Lee Boonstra, Developer Advocate @ Google Cloud.**

 [![Open in Cloud Shell](http://gstatic.com/cloudssh/images/open-btn.svg)](https://console.cloud.google.com/cloudshell/editor?cloudshell_git_repo=https%3A%2F%2Fgithub.com%2Fdialogflow%2Fselfservicekiosk-audio-streaming&cloudshell_tutorial=TUTORIAL.md)

-Airport SelfServiceDesk demo, to demonstrate how microphone streaming to GCP works, from a web application.
+Airport SelfService Kiosk demo, to demonstrate how microphone streaming to GCP works, from a web application.

+It makes use of the following GCP resources:

+* Dialogflow & Knowledge Bases
+* Speech to Text
+* Text to Speech
+* Translate API
+* (optionally) App Engine Flex

-In this demo, you can start recording your voice, it will display answers on a screen.
+In this demo, you can start recording your voice, it will display answers on a screen and synthesize the speech.

+A working demo can be found here: [http://selfservicedesk.appspot.com/](http://selfservicedesk.appspot.com/)

 ![alt text](https://github.com/dialogflow/selfservicekiosk-audio-streaming/blob/master/docs/architecture2.png "Architecture")